Andrew Wyeth met his future wife and the subject of his most famous painting, Christina’s World, on the same day – his 22nd birthday.

 “She rules like a queen,” Wyeth once said.

-Wyeth met the Olsons on the day he met Betsy James – July 12, 1939.
+Wyeth met the Olsons on a date with Betsy James – July 12, 1939.
 He went to her house nearby, and she drove him to the Olson farm.
 Betsy vaguely remembered the reason: She’d just learned to drive and wanted to go somewhere.
 She and Andrew were married the next year.

 Years after meeting Christina, Wyeth later said, she didn’t make much of an impression on him.
 The farmhouse did.
 The Olsons let him set up a studio in a room on the second floor.
-Looking out the window one day, Wyeth saw Christina crawling in the field and got the inspiration for Christina’s World.
+Looking out the window one day in 1948, Wyeth saw Christina crawling in the field and got the inspiration for Christina’s World.

 He worked on the background for two months, while closely sketching Christina’s hair, body and hands.
 Betsy posed for the figure.
 “I worked on the hill for months, that brown grass, and kept thinking about her in her pink dress like a faded lobster shell I might find on the beach, crumpled.”
 When it came time to lay in the figure, he put a pink tone on her shoulder – “and it almost blew me across the room.”

 Wyeth hung the painting in his house in Maine and no one reacted to it.
-“I thought, Boy, is this one ever a flat tire.”
-He was wrong.
-He would receive a letter a week about Christina’s World.
+“I thought, Boy, is this one ever a flat tire,” he said.

-He had painted Christina Olsen many times on her farm.
+He had painted Christina Olson many times on her farm.
 Christina’s World, she said, was her favorite.

 Alvaro Olson died on Christmas Eve in 1967, and Christina died a month later.
 They were buried on their property in their family cemetery.
 Andrew Wyeth died on Jan.
 16, 2009.
 He, too, was buried in the Olson family cemetery.